tensorlayer/TensorLayer/docs/user/more.rst

 =================

-There are many functions need to be contributed such as Maxout, ResNet, Bi-directional RNN, Neural Turing Machine etc.
+There are many functions need to be contributed such as Maxout, Neural Turing Machine and Attention etc.
 Please push on `GitHub`_, every bit helps and will be credited.